Thomas Wharton, 2nd Baron Wharton: Career

 Wharton was knighted in 1545 by Edward Seymour, 1st Earl of Hertford, and in May 1547 married Anne Radcliffe, the younger daughter of Robert Radcliffe, 1st Earl of Sussex, by his second wife, Margaret Stanley, the daughter of Thomas Stanley, 2nd Earl of Derby.

-Little is known of Sir Thomas except that he was a companion of Mary I of England.
+Wharton was a companion of Mary I of England.
 He was with her at Kenninghall when young Edward VI died and Lady Jane Grey ascended the throne for nine days.
-Sir Tom escorted Mary to Framlingham Castle and, upon her accession, to the Tower of London.
-He was named Master of the Henchmen and a member of the Privy Council.
-He served as High Sheriff of Cumberland for 1547 and as MP for Cumberland in 1544–5, 1547, and 1553, for Hedon, Yorkshire in 1554, for Northumberland in 1555, and again for that county as well as for Yorkshire in the parliament of 1557–8.
+He accompanied Mary to Framlingham Castle and, upon her accession, to the Tower of London.
+He was named Master of the Henchmen and a member of the Privy Council, and Mary's husband Philip II of Spain gave him a pension.

+He served as High Sheriff of Cumberland for 1547 and as MP for Cumberland in 1544–1545, 1547, and 1553, for Hedon, Yorkshire in 1554, for Northumberland in 1555, and again for that county as well as for Yorkshire in the parliament of 1557–1558.

-Being a devout Catholic and supporter of Mary, she had him retained, through personal letters, in Parliament and granted him the Manor of Newhall in Boreham, Essex and a house in London on Canon Row in Westminster.
+Being a devout Catholic and supporter of Mary, she had him retained, through personal letters, in Parliament and granted him the stewardship and keepership of the manor of Beaulieu alias Newhall at Boreham, Essex, and a house in London on Canon Row in Westminster.